plone/training/deployment/opsworks/running.rst

 - If there are no changes to the repository, and the new ``deploy.cfg`` is identical to the prior version, then it checks for an ``always_buildout_on_deploy`` flag in the Stack's ``deploy[appname]`` Custom JSON.
   If that flag is true, then it runs buildout and restarts the ZEO clients on success.
-  This is useful if you are deploying changes from external repositories pulled in by mr.developer, even when the buildout repo itself hasn't changed.
+  This is useful if you are deploying changes from external repositories pulled in by mr.developer, even when the buildout repository itself hasn't changed.

 Steps 1 and 2 are essentially a ``Capistrano`` style deployment familiar from the Rails world.
 This process allows for explicit rollback of deployed code to prior versions at any time.